dbus-cxx/dbus-cxx/doc/mainpage.md

  The API documentation (including the pages you are reading now) have been generated with Doxygen.

- \par devhelp
- The built documentation also includes a devhelp index.
-The index is installed automatically in the dbus-cxx-doc RPM and can be browsed simply by starting devhelp.

  \par
  The most current documentation for dbus-cxx is available online here:
  - dbus-cxx - <a href="https://dbus-cxx.github.io">https://dbus-cxx.github.io</a>